LuisJackRamirez/bookish-bassooon/README.md

 TODO:

+* VERY IMPORTANT: Handle code error.
+Should go back to the terminal if anything wrong happens (e.g. more)
 * ~~Replace dup2 with close -> dup.
 This is vital.~~ I think this is done.
 * Redirection :
   * Add support for multiple redirection.
 Should improve the experience, but will be treated as optional.